 MF27 gives you standard results, but it does not cover everything you need.
 These are areas where you must supply the knowledge yourself:

-Algebraic techniques - completing the square, partial fractions setup, factor and remainder theorems.
+Algebraic techniques - completing the square, carrying out a partial-fraction decomposition, and factor and remainder theorems.
+MF27 gives decomposition templates, not the full working method.

 Sequences and series - method of differences, convergence conditions for geometric series, sum to n terms via standard formulae not listed in MF27.